 David: From 3 other offer that she had but the point was is that we bring the expertise to it, she brought us the proper paperwork and we know the value.

 Host: Ok! and were gonna talk about paper work a little bit later because that can make all the difference in the world as to the value and actually helping, David help you.
-Alright to find out, how much you’re stuff might be worth you can email them, send some pictures, a description, copies of the appraisals that other of it, other appraisals that you have to Info@BiltmoreLoan.com.
-You can also give them a call to their Scottsdale location (480) 991-5626 to setup an appointment or you can walk in to the Chandler location (480) 705-5626 also their website BiltmoreLoan.com.
+Alright to find out, how much you’re stuff might be worth you can email them, send some pictures, a description, copies of the appraisals that other of it, other appraisals that you have to [email protected] You can also give them a call to their Scottsdale location at (480) 991-5626 or the Chandler location (480) 705-5626 also their website BiltmoreLoan.com.
+No appointments required.

 Host 1: David Goldstein of Biltmore Loan is back with the details on how you can get top dollar for your stuff and a lot of thing, a lot of items actually that people think that they need to have are appraisals and in fact they do.
 But do you know if their are legit?